 processes transforming American systems of social welfare and their governance.

 Generation status of immigrant children entrenches racial/ethnic health disparities, especially in terms of their access to services.

 Instability in the structure of the family experienced during childhood impacts whether or not adults go to the doctor when sick.

 The ACA represents a transformation in welfare state governance that will impact health outcomes and access for decades.

-Extend mezzo-level institutional analysis in dissertation to explore impacts on patient health.
+Extend meso-level institutional analysis in dissertation to explore impacts on patient health.